Struggling with composition? Download the free Photography Composition Cheatsheet →

-Written By Nate Torres
+Written by: Nate Torres

+It has been a common joke that the arts do not make money, and even if they do, you cannot exactly make a living as an artist.
 Though this might have some truth to it, we think that the reason artists don’t make money is not that their art isn’t worth it but that they don’t communicate how much value they can bring.
+And they do not know how to use their art for commercial purposes...

-What is Freelance Photography?
+What is freelance photography?

 Freelance photography means you are the ‘lens for hire’, and different clients employ your services.
 Sounds simple enough, but there are some things that you need to know: